 Anger Management Counseling Therapy in San Francisco and San Mateo:

+Anger Management.
 One of our most challenging emotions is anger.
 In fact, hardly a day goes by that someone does not tell me that he or she has some difficulty effectively managing it.
-The steps toward managing anger below were developed and clarified through facilitating anger management groups with children, couples and adults.
+The steps toward better anger management were developed and clarified through facilitating anger management groups with children, couples and adults.
 Each step will help lead you into a more peaceful and harmonious relationship with yourself and others.

 Normalize the feeling of Anger

 Realize that we are born with the capacity to feel anger.
 It is part and parcel of what it is to be human.
 Though often uncomfortable, anger itself isn’t bad.
-We frequently run into problems when we attempt to gloss over anger, or when we don’t stop ourselves from getting carried away with that anger.
+We frequently run into anger management problems when we attempt to gloss over anger.
+Or when we don’t stop ourselves from getting carried away with that anger.
 It is a delicate balance between acknowledging this feeling and acting it out in ways that hurt people.
 Normalizing anger does not mean giving yourself permission to abuse yourself or others.
 It is not minimizing the effect of your anger on others.
-It is instead recognizing that you are in the same boat as everyone else.
+Instead, it is recognizing that you are in the same boat as everyone else.

 For many people, deciding to accept the feeling of anger, gives them freedom to investigate it.
 This leads us to the next step…